Somya-Sonakshi/amazon-listing-optimizer/README.md

   "keywords": ["keyword1", "keyword2", "keyword3"]
 }
 Rules enforced:

-No extra text outside JSON.
+No extra text outside JSON

-Arrays required for bullets & keywords.
+Arrays required for bullets & keywords

-Always return all four fields.
+Always return all four fields

 This ensures the response can be parsed directly and stored in the database.